blankenshipg17/ISPel-content-web-applications/web-apps/design/file4/index.md

 * A video can help record the user flow of your paper prototyping
 * An example about mobile app: <https://www.youtube.com/watch?v=y20E3qBmHpg>
 * An example about web page paper prototyping: <https://www.youtube.com/watch?v=0FCyKf_5qRU>
-* These videos are very good except it does not include color design.
+* This video is very good except it does not include color design.
-* Another video about user test using paper prototype testing: <https://www.youtube.com/watch?v=1h0Fj04c_vM>
+* Another video about user test using paper prototype testing: <https://www.youtube.com/watch?v=aDqbMOI13o4>
+* <mark>WHat did you observe from this user study video?</mark>
+* <mark>WHat are the pros and cons of paper prototyping?</mark>

 ## Paper Prototyping Pros vs Cons